-CDL – Chronic Disease List – the list of Prescribed Minimum Beneﬁts includes 27 chronic conditions called CDL’s.
+CDL – Chronic Disease List – the list of Prescribed Minimum Beneﬁts includes 25 chronic conditions called CDL’s.
 Schemes must provide cover for the diagnosis, treatment and care of these conditions.
 Members must register their conditions to qualify for beneﬁts.
-Schemes can apply protocols in terms of the range (Reference Pricing and Formularies) and delivery of medication (Designated Service Providers) – see brochure.
+Schemes can provide protocols in terms of the range (Reference Pricing and Formularies) and delivery of medication (Designated Service Providers) – see brochure.

 Child – Refers to a dependant who is younger than an adult as deﬁned above.